WoolyBeard/misty-vale-project/Adventures/A Pastoral Town/a-pastoral-town.md

-### A Pastoral Town beset by the udnead at nightfall.
-Can the players survive this challenge?
-Or will they succumb to the hordes.
+A pastoral town beset by the undead each night.
+Can the heroes keep its people alive until dawn?

 ---